 As long you replace the windows with the same size window, a permit is not required.

 Please see Garbage and Recycling map under the “Map” button.
-Your pick up day will change if there is a legal holiday within the week.
+Your pick up day will change if there is a legal holiday that falls within the week (Monday-Friday) that is observed by the contracted trash company.
 Pick up will not take place on the holiday and all pickup days for the balance of the week will be one day later.

 Grand Rapids residents can purchase a pass for the Wisconsin Rapids Compost sites.
 The pass is good for the complete spring/summer/fall season.
-Passes can be purchased at the Municipal Building, The Store (4010 80th St. S.), and by mail.
+Passes can be purchased at the Municipal Building and by mail.
 Please call the Municipal Building (715) 424-1821 for the price of the pass.

 There is a disposal bin located in the Grand Rapids Municipal Building.
 For more information please check out the prescription drug disposal information located at the “Police Department Misc.
 Information” button on our home page.